-The dispensary shelves used to store stock were generally organised and tidy.
+The dispensary shelves used to store stock were organised and tidy.
 The stock was arranged alphabetically.
-Date checking was usually undertaken regularly and records were kept.
+Date checking was usually undertaken regularly and records were kept in each dispensary.
 Spot checks revealed no date-expired medicines or mixed batches.
+But several bottles of uncollected dispensed medicines had been returned to stock which did not bear an expiry date or batch number.
 Staff were aware of the Falsified Medicines Directive (FMD).
-They could check the anti-tampering device on each medicine was intact during the dispensing process.
+They could check the antitampering device on each medicine was intact during the dispensing process.
 But they were not verifying nor decommissioning stock at the time of the inspection.
 The updated PMR system had the capability to be FMD compliant.
 The pharmacy's SOPs were being updated by the Professional Standards Office to reflect the changes FMD would bring to the pharmacy's processes.